awsdocs/aws-cloudformation-user-guide/doc_source/cloudformation-limits.md

 ## StackSets and macros<a name="stacksets-macros"></a>

-StackSets does not currently support templates that use macros\.
+StackSets does not currently support creating or updating stack sets with service\-managed permissions from templates that contain macros\.
 This includes transforms, which are macros hosted by AWS CloudFormation\.
 For more information about macros, see [Template macros](template-macros.md)\.